The Advtrains mod for Luanti

 The capacity of lines with single-track sections can be analyzed using graphic timetables:

-In this example, trains A and C can occupy different tracks of the passing loop at the same time, while the schedules for trains B and C conflict with each other as the two trains would occupy the same track at the same time.
+In this example, trains A and C can occupy different tracks of the passing loop at the same time, while the schedules for trains B and

 4.3 Short routes